Retail · E-commerce · Fortune 500

 Surfacing vehicle specs at the point of decision

-Most customers don't know the oil weight, wiper size, or spark plug spec for their car — they look it up or guess.
-We surfaced those specs directly on product list pages once a vehicle was set, reducing the back-and-forth and increasing confidence at the moment of add-to-cart.
+Most customers don't know their oil weight, wiper blade size, or spark plug spec off the top of their head.
+They look it up or they guess.
+We surfaced those specs directly on product list pages once a customer had set their vehicle.
+That removed the uncertainty right at the moment they were deciding what to buy, which is exactly where it needed to be removed.

-Designing every Rewards state, not just the happy path
+Designing every Rewards state, not just the easy one

-The Rewards experience had to work for first-time anonymous customers, returning customers who'd never explicitly enrolled, and signed-in customers without a Rewards ID.
-Each had different friction and different goals; designing each path explicitly is what made adoption flow naturally.
+The Rewards experience had to work for first-time anonymous customers, for returning customers who had an ID from in-store visits but had never enrolled online, and for signed-in customers who hadn't yet joined Rewards.
+Each had different friction and different goals.
+Designing each path on its own terms is what made the whole thing feel natural instead of confusing.

 What changed

-Specific metrics covered in the full case study (request access below).
-Public-facing highlights:
+Specific metrics covered in the full case study Public-facing highlights:

 What I'd carry forward

-Designing every state is the work.
-Loyalty and account-state flows fail when they're built around the happy path.
-Knowing exactly which state a user is in — and designing for it explicitly — is what makes adoption feel inevitable.
+Enrollment flows fall apart when you only design the happy path.
+Knowing exactly which state a user is in and designing for it explicitly is what makes the whole thing feel natural instead of duct-taped together.

-Leading a design team is a separate craft from doing design.
-Mentorship, approvals, and onboarding aren't overhead — they're how a senior designer scales their impact.
+Leading a design team is its own skill, separate from doing design.
+Mentorship, direction-setting, and onboarding aren't overhead.
+They're how you multiply your impact past what you can build yourself.